fireinrain/github-trending/TrendsHist.md

 ## Unknown

+* 【2025-09-14】[Azure / AI\-Landing\-Zones](https://github.com/Azure/AI-Landing-Zones) - The AI Landing Zone is a secure, resilient and scalable reference architecture and reference implementation in the form of bicep, terraform and portal
 * 【2025-09-13】[jaw9c / awesome-remote-mcp-servers](https://github.com/jaw9c/awesome-remote-mcp-servers) - Remote MCP Servers
 * 【2025-09-13】[iam\-veeramalla / Kubernetes\-Zero\-to\-Hero](https://github.com/iam-veeramalla/Kubernetes-Zero-to-Hero) - Creating this repo with an intent to make Kubernetes easy for begineers  This is a work\-in\-progress repo
 * 【2025-09-13】[vanshb03 / New\-Grad\-2026](https://github.com/vanshb03/New-Grad-2026) - 2025 & 2026 New grad full\-time roles in SWE, Quant, and PM